-For several seasons he has served the Boston Pops as an understudy conductor, plus conducted the Boston Pops Brass at Fenway Park for a soccer match between Scotland and Portugal.
-In August 2013 he returned to Prague’s Smetana Hall to lead the North Czech Philharmonic in concert.
-Other past international guest conducting engagements include the North Czech Philharmonic in Prague’s Dvořák Hall, Hungary's Savaria Symphony Orchestra in Hainburg, Austria, the Prague (CZ) Symphony Chamber Orchestra in Smetana Hall, and Costa Rica’s National Music Institute Youth Symphony.
-He has also led the Syracuse Symphony, Rochester Philharmonic, and orchestras in the Washington, D.C. region.
+Past international guest conducting engagements include Hungary's Savaria Symphony Orchestra in Hainburg, Austria, the Prague Symphony Chamber Orchestra, Costa Rica’s National Music Institute Youth Symphony, and return engagements with the North Czech Philharmonic.
+In January 2016 he conducted a series of concerts with the Knoxville Symphony Orchestra.
+Mr. Karidoyanes has also guest conducted the Syracuse Symphony, Rochester Philharmonic, and orchestras in the Washington, D.C. region.
 Opera productions conducted include Cape Cod Opera’s Carmen, The Mikado by the Bostonian Opera & Concert Ensemble [a.k.a.
 “The Bostonians”] and Opera-by-the-Bay’s (MA) Die Fledermaus.

-Complementing his performing activities, Karidoyanes is a composer and member of ASCAP.
+Complementing his performing activities, Mr. Karidoyanes is a composer and member of ASCAP.
 His composition, Yerakína: Dionysian Dance for Orchestra, was written for and premiered by the Pittsburgh Symphony Orchestra, and has already been performed by the Boston Pops.
-His Café Neon: Fantasy on Greek Songs and Dances has been performed over 30 times by over a dozen orchestras coast to coast plus Italy, Greece, and Australia.
-A classical music announcer/producer, Karidoyanes has worked for National Public Radio affiliates in Boston, North Carolina, and Indiana.
+His Café Neon: Fantasy on Greek Songs and Dances has been performed over thirty times by over a dozen orchestras coast to coast plus Italy, Greece and Australia.
+Also a classical music announcer/producer, Mr. Karidoyanes has worked for National Public Radio affiliates in Boston, North Carolina and Indiana.

-Steven Karidoyanes holds a Bachelor of Music Degree from Boston University and received training in orchestral conducting at the Canford School of Music in Dorset, England, where he studied with the renowned British conducting coach, the late George Hurst.
+Steven Karidoyanes holds a Bachelor of Music Degree from Boston University.
+He received training in orchestral conducting at the Canford School of Music in Dorset, England, where he studied with the renowned British conducting coach, George Hurst.
 Additional orchestral studies earned him the Outstanding Graduate Student Award for two consecutive years from Ball State University in Indiana.